Grace Kaudha

-She died at Mulago National Referral Hospital in Kawempe on Saturday 1 July 2017 at 2:00 o'clock.
-Her death is said to have been caused by a condition called pre-eclampsia caused by pregnancy complications.
-She was laid to rest in Magogo village, Nawaningi sub-county in Iganga district.
+She died at Mulago National Referral Hospital from pregnancy complications.

 Career

 She was the Women's Representative of Iganga district who replaced Kabaale Kwagala Olivia, and she served on the Committee on Rules, Discipline and Privileges and the Committee on Gender, Labour and Social Development.

 Personal life

 She was a wife to Ibrahim Tooto and a mother to one child.

+Death

+When Kauda went into labor, she sought medical attention at a private hospital.
+However, the hospital's only doctor was not available to see her, and she was forced to go to a different hospital, also under-staffed.
+She died at Mulago National Referral Hospital in Kawempe on Saturday 1 July 2017 at 2:00 o'clock.
+Her death is said to have been caused by a condition called pre-eclampsia caused by pregnancy complications, and would have been preventable if she had access to better healthcare.
+She was laid to rest in Magogo village, Nawaningi sub-county in Iganga district.